 House purchase

 I plan to do my house renovations in sections.
-One at a time, after my normal office workday.
+One at a time, after my regular office workday.
 Doing this will keep me out of trouble at night…

 Turning three bedrooms into two

-The first part of the renovations is turning the 3 smallish bedrooms that are in a row into two larger bedrooms with a walk-in closet each.
+The first part of the renovations is turning the 3 smallish bedrooms in a row into two larger bedrooms, each with a walk-in closet.
 The first step was to rip out the original 2 OSB walls and replace them with drywall.
-The old drywall ceilings needed removal, then I added two new layers of modern insulation before putting in a wooden ceiling covering.
+The old drywall ceilings needed to be removed, so I added two new layers of modern insulation before installing a wooden ceiling covering.